maisiesadler/api-generation/docs/blog.md

 ### Benefits

 - 🤩 Running API code is consistent with spec
+- 🤩 Consistent code across all APIs generated with this tool
 - 🤩 Apply best practices in one place

 ## The implementation